-Beginner’s Guide to Your First Ironman 140.6!
+Beginner’s Guide to Ironman 140.6

-This is your no-fluff roadmap to going from zero endurance base to crossing that iconic finish line.
-Whether your race is 12 months away or 18, this post lays out exactly what you need to do.
+The idea of completing an Ironman 3.8 km swim, 180 km bike and 42.2 km run can feel impossible from the outside.
+But thousands of ordinary people finish one every year.
+What they have in common is not genetics or elite fitness.
+It is strategy, consistency and mindset.
+This is your no-fluff roadmap to go from zero endurance base to crossing that iconic finish line.
+Whether your race is 12 months away or 18, this post lays out exactly what you need to focus on to get there.

 Step 1: Understand What You’re Signing Up For

 An Ironman is a serious physical and mental challenge.
-The three disciplines—swim, bike, and run—require not just endurance but smart planning.
+The three disciplines, swim, bike and run, require not just endurance but smart planning.

 The full 140.6 race breaks down as: